thomaspzollo/dhacking/README.md

 4. Scores the resumes(```score.ipynb```) using different metrics (such as ROUGE and sentiment).
 5. Finally, simulate the interview decisions (```simulate_decisions.py```)

+Our synthetic resumes are available for download at this link: https://drive.google.com/file/d/1yJ0p-mqMsKtsQlH7DcXv6Q9l96gs_06k/

 ### Red teaming experiment
 This experiment is described in section 4.2 of the paper.
 Please find the relevant files to this experiment in the  `red_team_and_multi_turn` folder.